pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 On GitHub, parent teams pass permissions down to child teams.
 But what if we wanted permissions to be more granular?

-Enter TeamRepositories.
+Here's where [TeamRepositories](https://www.pulumi.com/registry/packages/github/api-docs/teamrepository/) come in.
 A TeamRepository has three fields: a team ID, a repository name, and a permission.
 Just like TeamMemberships, this resource is a link between a Team and a Repository and does not need to be imported.

 We gave each team their own config file with permission levels listing repository names: